The Importance Of Peer Feedback At Workplace

 Drives Employee Engagement

 Employee engagement is one of the most important aspects of HR.
-When peers spend time on giving and receiving feedback from each other, it helps them build an engaging work culture.
+When peers spend time giving and receiving feedback from each other, it helps them build an engaging work culture.
 Peer feedback is different from the feedback received from managers because peers are usually comfortable around their peers and it allows them to observe the performance of their own teammates and effectively communicate it to them.

 Removes The Fear Factor